-A dictionary definition of “religion” would be something similar to “belief in God or gods to be worshipped, usually expressed in conduct and ritual; any specific system of belief, worship, etc., often involving a code of ethics.”
+A dictionary definition of “religion” would be something similar to “belief in God or gods to be worshiped, usually expressed in conduct and ritual; any specific system of belief, worship, etc., often involving a code of ethics.”
 In light of this definition, the Bible does speak of organized religion, but in many cases the purpose and impact of “organized religion” are not something that God is pleased with.

 In Genesis chapter 11, perhaps the first instance of organized religion, the descendants of Noah organized themselves to build the tower of Babel instead of obeying God’s command to fill the entire earth.
 They believed that their unity was more important than their relationship with God.
 God stepped in and confused their languages, thus breaking up this organized religion.

 In Exodus chapter 6 and following, God “organized” a religion for the nation of Israel.
 The Ten Commandments, the laws regarding the tabernacle, and the sacrificial system were all instituted by God and were to be followed by the Israelites.
 Further study of the New Testament clarifies that the intent of this religion was to point to the need for a Savior-Messiah (Galatians 3; Romans 7).
-However, many have misunderstood this and have worshipped the rules and rituals rather than God.
+However, many have misunderstood this and have worshiped the rules and rituals rather than God.

 Throughout Israel’s history, many of the conflicts experienced by the Israelites involved conflict with organized religions.
 Examples include the worship of Baal (Judges 6; 1 Kings 18), Dagon (1 Samuel 5), and Molech (2 Kings 23:10).
 God defeated the followers of these religions, displaying His sovereignty and omnipotence.